Now $157.50$169

 Tips on how to use the TPMS

 If you see the TPMS dashboard light is on, you don’t have to pull over immediately.
 Wait for a safe break in traffic before you pull over and inspect the tyres.
+Check the tyre pressure manually especially if you’re going on a long trip and after returning from a long journey.
+The changing climates could change the tyre pressure and affect functionality.
+Always check tyre pressure at the start of every season.

 What to do if your TPMS is not working?